CP1401/Practicals/prac_04/README.md

 - Test the abnormal situations
 - Test the boundary conditions

-So, for our month number checking loop, we should check with values:
+For our month number checking loop, we should check with values:

-- 5 (first, just try it with something valid in the first instance - we should get no loop)
+- 5 (or anything 1-12) (first, just try it with something valid in the first instance - we should get no loop)
 - 1 and 12 (boundary conditions - which should be valid months)
 - 0, 13 (just outside the boundaries)
-- and we should test with looping no times (as we did first) and many times, not just once.
+- and we should test with looping no times (as we did first) and multiple times, not just once.

 ### Things to do

 Create a new Python file, `example.py` (File > New > Python File)
 **Now, you type this code in (don't copy it)**, and **test it** with some other values.
-The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE (e.g. use autocomplete!), type code accurately, and develop an eye for detail.
+The reason you want to _type_ instead of _copy_ this code is because it helps you learn to use the IDE, type code accurately, and develop an eye for detail.
+Use autocomplete!

+**Changes**
 Now update your program as follows:

 - Print whether the birth month is in the first or second half of the year